 There are no known physical or environmental concerns regarding any future ongoing exploration programs for the PDL property area.
 There are, however, several privately owned lots within the claim area.
 The eastern portion of the PDL claim is partially covered by District Lots, 1712s, 1713S, 2405S and 2410S.
-The northwest part of the PDL claim has some narrow overlap of six private lots involving an area of approximately 70m wide by 800m long (Figure 3).
+The northwest part of the PDL claim has some narrow overlap of six private lots involving an area of approximately 70m wide by 800m long.
 There are no known claims or concerns with any First Nations groups for the area of the PDL claim.

 Please note that the current PDL claim was named after an earlier PDL claim, staked by Placer Dome Development Ltd in 1983.
 The early exploration work on the original PDL claim was mainly focused on the undocumented mineral showing along the eastern side of Green Mountain road, north of Ford Lake.
 The PDL Minfile occurrence (082ESW190) should be more properly referred to as the Astro or Astro 34 occurrence as the 082ESW190 Minfile location was located on the previous Astro 34 claim and not on the previous PDL claim.
-Also note, the outline of the pre-existing PDL claim, Astro 1,Astro 34, Ford 1 and Ford 2 claims have been superimposed on the claim map (Figure 2) for the current PDL claim (1018610).
-The area of the historic PDL claim, Astro 1 claim, and Astro 34 claim are frequently referred to in this report and the area of these historic claims are now mostly covered by the current PDL claim, currently held by Mr. A.B.
-(Brent) Hemingway.
+The area of the historic PDL claim, Astro 1 claim, and Astro 34 claim are frequently referred to in this report and the area of these historic claims are now mostly covered by the current PDL claim, currently held by Victory ventures Inc.